wanamelon/prototype_monorepo/fish-battleships/dev_notes.md

 I'm inspired by the real-life issue of engineers who work on missiles for shady companies which just end up bombing a Yemeni hospital or something.
 Not going to go too far with the allegory as it's a heavier subject

-I'll call it: "Morally Bankrupt Weaponized Fish Engineer"
+I'll call it: "Morally Bankrupt Weaponized Fish Engineer" or "Perfectly Adequate Weaponized Fish Engineer"

 The corporation will be called STRIKE FIRST Defense - a reference to the concept of a "first strike" in military policy